Mean-field Approximations for Stochastic Population Processes with Heterogeneous Interactions: Choosing the right mean-field approximation

-Together, \eqref{eq:nimfa_error_1} and \eqref{eq:nimfa_error_2} show that the CMFA and the NIMFA have approximately the same prediction for the population average {\it if and only if} the error term $\mathsf{err}(\mathbf{y})$ is small.
-Through simulations, we show that the initial conditions determine whether or not $\mathsf{err}(\mathbf{y})$ is negligible.} Specifically, our simulations indicate that if agents choose their initial states independently, the CMFA serves as a good approximation to the population process, even for interaction structures that are not spectrally dense.
-On the other hand, we provide examples of more structured initial conditions, \revision{depending on $W$,} for which $Y_{av}(t)$ and the NIMFA deviate significantly from the CMFA, both qualitatively and quantitatively.
+Although our results show that the NIMFA is generally more accurate than the CMFA, simulating the NIMFA can be computationally intractable for large populations.
+A natural question, therefore, is whether our approximation results are \emph{tight}: are there situations where $W$ is not spectrally dense, yet the CMFA provides a good approximation for $Y_{av}(t)$?
+Our simulations indicate that if agents choose their initial states independently, the CMFA serves as a good approximation to the population process, even for interaction structures that are not spectrally dense.
+On the other hand, we provide examples of more structured initial conditions, depending on $W$, for which $Y_{av}(t)$ and the NIMFA deviate significantly from the CMFA, both qualitatively and quantitatively.